 Pain reduction by reducing training load and modifying activity

 For example, if your symptoms are mild (1-2/10 on a pain scale) after a 60-minute run and settle by the next day, it may be possible to continue running at a lower level, aiming to get your pain as low as possible.
-This may mean that you can run for 30 minutes every other day without pain.
+This may mean you can run for 30 minutes every other day without pain.

 Maintaining fitness for osteitis pubis